Glennpedley/CluelessDevOps/README.md

 This sends me a whatsapp message saying <br>

 <h4>Yay!
 Push event triggered in master branch</h4><br>
-WHere the hell did these text come from and how can I edit them?
+Assignment can be considered DONE here itself.
+Got the notification, don't need to know how everything else works to get things done.
+So the next steps on are my adventures into what makes these tick.
+Where the hell did these text come from and how can I edit them?

 I think they came from iishween/whatsapp-push-notify-action@master  <br>
+The following steps, in summary will show how I verntured and learned the long hard way that, I am using someone else's repository and in that person's repository are the files that make these run.
+I am going to copy these files to put them into MY own repository so that I dont depend on outside and the files run from my own repository.<br>
 <h2>3.
 EDIT the WORKFLOW my OWN codes where possible</h3>
 Remember that "iishween/whatsapp-push-notify-action@master" line? when i change to  <br>
 glennpedley/whatsapp-push-notify-action@master <br>